jine/shimboot/SHIMBOOT_BOOTLOADER_ONLY.md

 This makes the USB key function as a true "boot key" - insert it to boot Linux, remove it to boot Chrome OS.

 ## Troubleshooting

+### "WARNING: One or more files failed to extract" during build
+- This is a normal binwalk warning when extracting the Chrome OS kernel
+- The important components (kernel and initramfs) extract successfully
+- You can safely ignore this warning - it won't affect the bootloader

 ### Boot fails with "mounting rootfs failed"
 - Verify the target partition exists and contains a valid Linux rootfs